carlislerainey/wilks/README.md

 ratio to compute reasonable, well-behaved *p*-values without using frequentist penalties or prior information.

+The latest (in-progress) draft is [here](doc/wilks.pdf).

+# Directory Structure

+I named files and directory so that their purpose can (hopefully) be understood from the name.
+The [`Makefile`](Makefile) formally documents the relationship among the files and the steps to reproduce my work.

 # Key Figures and Tables

 ![Barrilleaux and Rainey (2014)](doc/tab/br-fits-s-gh.png)